-If you’ve been following this blog for a while you know that expressing gratitude as a family is important to me.
-I’ve introduced family kindness tokens, established a routine of making New Year family kindness resolutions and every year in November we spend the month discussing ways we are thankful as a family.
+If you've been following this blog for a while you know that expressing gratitude as a family is important to me.
+I've introduced family kindness tokens, established a routine of making New Year family kindness resolutions and every year in because of Thanksgiving we spend the month of November discussing ways we, as a family, are thankful.

 Create a thankful tree.
 We did this two years in a row.
 Stick some branches in a jar, cut out leaves, and each day kids and parents write down something for which they feel gratitude, and hang the leaves on the tree.

 Create a thankful wall.
 This was what we did last year and I still have the cards up on the wall.
 I love seeing it every day.
 One year we make painted thankful leaves from newspaper for our gratitude wall.

 Create thankful cards.
 Download our illustrated thankful card coloring page printables designed by children’s book illustrator, Melanie Hope Greenberg.
 Kids can color them, write down their gratitudes and then either hang them on a tree, paste them in a gratitude journal or pass them out to family members.

 I love, love love this idea for thankful hearts from Let's Lasso the Moon.